authelia/authelia/docs/build-and-dev.md

 # Build and dev

-**Authelia** is written in Go and comes with a dedicated CLI called [authelia-scripts](./authelia-scripts.md) which is provided after running `source bootstrap.sh`.
+**Authelia** is written in Go and comes with a dedicated CLI called [authelia-scripts](./authelia-scripts.md) which is available after running `source bootstrap.sh`.
 This CLI provides many useful tools to help you during development.

-In order to build and contribute to **Authelia**, you need to make sure Node with version >= 8 and < 12, Go v1.13 and Docker is installed on your machine.
+In order to build and contribute to **Authelia**, you need to make sure Go v1.13, Docker, docker-compose and Node with version >= 8 and < 12 are installed on your machine.

-## Build
+## Get started

-**Authelia** is made of two parts: the frontend and the backend.
+**Authelia** is made of Go application serving the API and a [React](https://reactjs.org/) application for the portal.

-The frontend is a [React](https://reactjs.org/) application written in Typescript and the backend is Go application.

-The following command builds **Authelia** under dist/:

-    authelia-scripts build

-Or you can also build the Alpine-based official Docker image with:

-    authelia-scripts docker build

-## Development

-In order to ease development, Authelia uses the concept of [suites].
-This is a kind of virutal environment for **Authelia**, it allows you to run **Authelia** in a complete ecosystem, develop and test your patches.
-A hot-reload feature has been implemented so that you can test your changes right after the file has been saved.
+In order to ease development, Authelia uses the concept of [suites] to run Authelia from source code so that your patches are included.
+This is a kind of virtual environment running **Authelia** in a complete ecosystem (LDAP, Redis, SQL server).
+Note that Authelia is hotreloaded in the environment so that your patches are instantly included.

-The next command will start the suite called [basic](../test/suites/basic/README.md):
+The next command starts the suite called *Standalone*:

-    authelia-scripts suites start basic
+    authelia-scripts suites setup Standalone

+Most of the suites are using docker-compose to bootstrap the environment.
+Therefore, you can check the logs of all application by running the following command on the component you want to monitor.

+    docker logs authelia_authelia-backend_1 -f

-Then, edit the code and observe how **Authelia** is automatically updated.
+Then, edit the code and observe how **Authelia** is automatically reloaded.

 ### Unit tests

-To run the unit tests written, run:
+To run the unit tests, run:

     authelia-scripts unittest

 ### Integration tests

-Integration tests run with Mocha and are based on Selenium.
-They generally require a complete environment made of several components like redis, a SQL server and a LDAP to run.
-That's why [suites] have been created.
-At this point, the *basic* suite should already be running and you can run the tests related to this suite with the following
-command:
+Integration tests are located under the `suites` directory based on Selenium.

     authelia-scripts suites test

 You don't need to start the suite before testing it.
-Given your environment is not running any suite, just use the following command to test the basic suite.
+Given you're not running any suite, just use the following command to test the *Standalone* suite.

-    authelia-scripts suites test basic
+    authelia-scripts suites test Standalone

 The suite will be spawned, tests will be run and then the suite will be teared down automatically.